be_ixf;ym_202303 d_25; ct_50 Applications to serve for the 2023-2024 school year are due March 24. Apply now to serve with City Year.

 City Year not only gave me this exposure.
 It helped get me to where I am now.
 I am currently a graduate student pursuing my Master’s of Public Policy at the Sanford School of Public Policy at Duke University.
 The Sanford School of Public Policy is a university partner of City Year, so I immediately knew that they acknowledged my service as a valuable and meaningful experience.

-Between the scholarship my school offers City Year alumni and The Segal Education Award I earned for completing my City Year AmeriCorps year, going back to school was now something I could afford.
-These partnerships and educational awards are two tools that demonstrate how much City Year values the leadership development of both their corps and alumni.
+Between the scholarship my school offers City Year alums and the Segal Education Award I earned for completing my City Year AmeriCorps year, going back to school was now something I could afford.
+These partnerships and educational awards are two tools that demonstrate how much City Year values the leadership development of both their corps and alums.

 For those of you considering graduate school at the completion of your service year, here are some things to keep in mind:

-2. Connect with other Alumni.
-City Year alumni are all over the map!
+2. Connect with other Alums.
+City Year alums are all over the map!
 I actually have already met two other people here at Duke who served with City Year.
 The shared experiences and shared understanding lead to immediate mutual respect and potential team members for projects.

 3. Enjoy your service.
 Service is not always easy (this is not news to you), but City Year is a unique program.
 My City Year classroom may be the most idealistic and joy-filled place I ever find in the professional world.
 I already miss it, only nine months later.
 Treasure your time with your team.